KpyTuK777/Management-OS/docs/SPRINTS.md

 - Routine implementation proposals within approved architecture may now proceed through Proposal APPROVE directly to APPLY; canonical and ADR-level changes retain extended domain Review, approval, and Implementation Planning.
+- The Adaptive Owner Context Architecture establishes Operating Context as the canonical concept, treats Operational Stage as an optional contextual attribute, and allows only approved reprioritization of navigation, Home, widgets, recommendations, and workspace emphasis.
+No capability, implementation, data model, persistence, runtime, or AI behavior was introduced.

 See [Roadmap](ROADMAP.md) for product phases beyond this sprint.